jesuismarie/darkly/README.md

 Each breach directory contains:

 * **flag** — the flag obtained after successful exploitation
-* **Ressources/README.md** — detailed write-up explaining the vulnerability and exploitation process
+* **Resources/README.md** — detailed write-up explaining the vulnerability and exploitation process
-* **Ressources/** (optional) — custom scripts or tools used during the attack
+* **Resources/** (optional) — custom scripts or tools used during the attack

-No compiled binaries are included in any `Ressources` folder.
+No compiled binaries are included in any `Resources` folder.

 ## Completion Criteria